exercism/julia/exercises/concept/role-playing-game/.docs/hints.md

 ## 4. Implement increment methods

-- The arguments of the methods need to be annotated with the correct types.
+- The arguments of the methods need to be annotated with the correct types for `name` and `mana`.
-- See further examples of argument annotation in the introduction.
+- See further examples of function signatures / argument annotation in the introduction.
 - [Ternary operators][control-flow] can also be used here for one line solutions.
 - It may be helpful to study/review the Concept on `Multiple Dispatch` if needed.